spences10/scottspence.com/posts/2017/01/28/twitter-bot-bootstrap/index.md

 ## Setup twitter

-Set up an application on the Twitter account you want to favorite and retweet from via: [https://apps.twitter.com/app/new]
+Set up an application on the Twitter account you want to favourite and retweet from via: [https://apps.twitter.com/app/new]

 As an example I'll configure the old [@DroidScott] twitter account I